Benjamoon/nvr_backend/README.md

+# What is this

+A super simple NVR setup that takes in rtsp streams, records and outputs a live snapshot for them.
+Also overlays a timestamp and the camera name on the stream

+# Future?

+Theres a simple plugin system that acts on the live snapshots.
+I would like some sort of human detection system in the future.

 # Certi

 To access this from a https frontend (such as the one hosted at nvr.h0st.uk) you will need a certificate.